cortex-js/cortexjs.io/src/_pages/mathlive-guide-commands.md

 ## User Interface

+- `commit` The user has completed input.
+Triggered when pressing the **Return** or **Enter** key.
 - `switchMode`
-- `complete` exit command mode and insert result
+- `complete` Exit command mode and insert result
 - `nextSuggestion` and `previousSuggestion` when the popover panel is selected, display the next/previous suggestion
-- `toggleKeystrokeCaption` show/hide the keystroke caption panel.
+- `toggleKeystrokeCaption` Show/hide the keystroke caption panel.
 This panel displays the keys being typed, including the shortcuts.
 Great for demos!
-- `toggleVirtualKeyboard` show/hide the virtual keyboard
+- `toggleVirtualKeyboard` Show/hide the virtual keyboard

 ## Scrolling